stakater/developer-handbook/content/kubernetes/storage.md

 Some time sensitive workloads will also need high IOPS storage.
 It is recommended to provide multiple storage classes at various tiers so the developer can choose the storage that best supports the requirements of the workload.

-### Kubernetes Workload Scalability's affects on Storage
+### Kubernetes Workload Scalability effects on Storage

 When creating an application architecture, some developers may consider using a ReadWriteMany persistent Volume (see kubenetes Storage Concepts below for more information on persistent volumes) when they need multiple micro services to have access to the same persistent storage data.

-Caution should be used, however, because if using appliation auto-scaling in Kubernetes, when an application scales out each container in each pod with a ReadWriteMany persistent volume will have that persistent volume mounted.
+Caution should be used, however, because if using application auto-scaling in Kubernetes, when an application scales out each container in each pod with a ReadWriteMany persistent volume will have that persistent volume mounted.
 This could lead to storage network congestion negatively impacting not only the entire Kubernetes cluster, but also everything else running on the SAN infrastructure (see Storage Network Congestion in a Kubernetes Environment above).

 A better architecture utilizes a micro service with an API to serve up data from a single ReadWriteOnly persistent volume which is then consumed by all workloads that need access to that data.